Glyndebourne and the environment

 - Gus Christie, Executive Chairman

 Data on our carbon emissions has been recorded and monitored annually since 2006.
 Since 2008 we have worked with Julie’s Bicycle to analyse this data.
 Alongside this, in 2010 the Environmental Change Institute at Oxford University (in association with Julie’s Bicycle) awarded Glyndebourne the Industry Green Mark.
-Glyndebourne has achieved 2 star Industry Green recognising its commitment to understand, improve and communicate its carbon and environmental impacts.
+In 2013 Glyndebourne achieved 3 star Industry Green (the highest possible rating) recognising its commitment to understand, improve and communicate its carbon and environmental impacts.
 The Industry Green programme certifies management and improvement of carbon and environmental impacts.

 To date Glyndebourne has already undertaken the following actions to further reduce its impact on the environment:

 - Installed low energy lighting and high efficiency gas fired condensing boilers

 - Approximately 3250lbs of cardboard is taken to local recycling plants every three weeks